-Koh Sirey on the east side of Phuket Town sometimes feels more like a small cape than an island.
-Covering only about 20sqkm, most of Koh Sirey is delightfully free of construction and driving along its leafy eastside coastal road with its rubber plantations is a pleasure.
-It really is like Phuket 20 years ago.
+Koh Sirey on the east side of Phuket Town is more like a small cape than an island.
+Covering only about 20 sq km, most of Koh Sirey is delightfully free of construction and driving along its leafy eastside coastal road with its rubber plantations is a pleasure.
+It really is like Phuket several decades ago.

 Along this coast is an abalone farm that hosts a restaurant with a view out over Phuket's east coast islands and Sapam Bay.
 Also, Koh Sirey plays host to sea gypsies and golden Buddhas.
 The tiny recreation park near a mangrove swamp by the main bridge is where locals feed wild monkeys every evening.

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park

 - Flying Hanuman Ziplining Experience